 Committed to Cross-Cultural Learning

-Located on the site of the former Shingwauk Indian Residential School, Algoma University offers a unique and historically rich setting for cross-cultural learning, where Anishinaabe (First Nations, Métis and Inuit), Canadian, and international students and faculty learn from each other in a spirit of friendship and respect.
+With our Sault Ste.
+Marie campus located on the site of the former Shingwauk Indian Residential School, Algoma University offers a unique and historically rich setting for cross-cultural learning and community building, where Anishinaabe (First Nations, Métis and Inuit), Canadian, and International students and faculty learn from each other in a spirit of healing, friendship, and respect.
+This approach is emulated in our Timmins and Brampton Campuses!

 In 2008, the Ontario provincial government passed the Algoma University Act, which established Algoma University as an independent degree-granting institution.
 The Act stipulates that the University has a special mission: